Skip to Content

 11. Breeding

-Though the idea of breeding endangered animals to help increase their numbers back in the wild is great, there are problems that come with it.
-Understanding the optimal requirements for the reproduction of certain animals can be difficult.
-This could cause problems for the animal.
+Though breeding endangered animals to help increase their numbers back in the wild is great, some problems come with it.
+Understanding the optimal requirements for the reproduction of certain animals can be difficult, which could cause problems for the animals.

-Animals also lose their genetic diversity especially due to inbreeding.
-Genes evolved over time to help the animal adjust to a man-made habitat can be a downside to the populations of the species in the wild.
+Animals also lose their genetic diversity, especially due to inbreeding.
+Genes evolved to help animals adjust to a man-made habitat, which can be detrimental to the populations of the species in the wild.

-Some of the captive-born animals are not capable of sustaining themselves in the wild and they could pass on these genes –dooming the whole species in that region.
+When animals are bred in captivity, some cannot sustain themselves in the wild and their natural habitats.
+This could pass on these genes, dooming the whole species in that region.

 See Related: Endangered Species in California